 - Ability to treat and motivate young children

-A complete application consists of a resume, completed employment application (on CDS website), cover letter, three professional letters of reference, and license and certification information.
-Persons applying for Case Manager, Therapist, Teacher or Educational Technician positions, must provide a copy of transcripts, including grades, from all colleges / universities attended.
+A complete application consists of a resume, completed employment application (on CDS website) cover letter, three professional letters of reference, and license and certification information.
+Persons applying for Case Manager, Therapist, or Teacher positions must provide a copy of transcripts, including grades, from all colleges / universities attended.

 Send Application to: